 Purchasing rollout mats is an enormous investment, and that's why you should consider the quantity of mats that you need.
 Let's examine three tips to help you transform your training space with roll out mats:

-1. Quantity of mats
+Quantity of mats

-1. Colour
+Colour

 Roll out mats are available in three different colours—blue, grey, and black—and this allows you to customise your layout to create your own bespoke mat pattern.
 You may choose to mix-and-match, choosing to use different coloured mats to differentiate between the fighting surface and safe areas.
 You may also be particular about having all the mats be only exact matches, providing you with one uniform surface colour.
+If you are interested in getting a lot of one colour of mat, give us a ring to check to see if we have that colour in stock.
+You can find our contact information on our

-1. Invest in some roll out mat hand carts
+Invest in some roll out mat hand carts

-One of the most frustrating things about purchasing a tonne of roll out mats is having to cart them to and from the training centre.
-They’re not exactly light, and you’ll be huffing and puffing once you carry them up 5 flights of stairs.
-That’s why I’d suggest purchasing a hand cart to move all your mats to the location.
-Even if your van is parked outside, having a couple of hand carts can significantly decrease the time and effort required to set up your training centre.
+One of the most frustrating things about purchasing a tonne of roll out mats is having to cart them to and from the training center.
+They're not exactly light, and you'll be huffing and puffing once you carry them up 5 flights of stairs.
+That's why I'd suggest purchasing a hand cart to move all your mats to the location.
+Even if your van is parked outside, having a couple of hand carts can significantly decrease the time and effort required to set up your training center.

 Conclusion

-Purchasing rollout mats may be one of the best investments you make in your martial arts training.
-Except for judo mats, rollout mats may be the best mats that we sell on British Martial Arts Mats.
+judo mats, rollout mats may be the best mats that we sell on British Martial Arts Mats.
 You have the freedom to set up wherever you would like, easily deploying up to 12 m of mat, allowing you to have a safe, comfortable surface to train on.
 These mats are also incredibly easy to tear down, especially if you purchase handcarts.
+Author: David Van Kooten